- Cute Smiling Baby Pictures

 This would, however, differ in each baby.
 You cannot say exactly when you can expect your child to start smiling or laughing.
 The first gummy smiles are really amazing and can liven up your day and melt away all your worries in just an instant.

-Check out 50 cute smiling baby pictures here that will surely make you smile.
+Check out 75 cute smiling baby images here that will surely make you smile.

 For the initial weeks after the baby is born, you cannot even expect a meaningful eye contact, the baby only will have a laugh or smile.
 A smile at this age is only mechanical and does not have any expression of joy.